Sam Simmonds (rugby union)

-Samuel David Simmonds (born 10 November 1994) is an English professional rugby union player who plays as a back row forward for Premiership Rugby side Exeter Chiefs.
-After graduating through their academy, Simmonds made his Exeter Chiefs debut in November 2012.
+Samuel David Simmonds (born 10 November 1994) is an English professional rugby union player who plays as a back row forward for Top 14 club Lyon.
+Previously he played for the Exeter Chiefs, and after graduating through their academy, Simmonds made his Exeter Chiefs debut in November 2012.

 Early life

 Simmonds was born in Torquay and grew up in Teignmouth, Devon playing for local club Teignmouth RFC in his youth.
 His father and uncle are both in the fishing industry.
 As a child, he wanted to be a footballer, but after earning selection to play rugby for Devon aged fourteen, he switched his focus to it.

-His younger brother, Joe Simmonds, also plays rugby union for Exeter Chiefs and has represented England at youth levels as a fly-half.
+His younger brother, Joe Simmonds, also plays his rugby union in France, having joined Top 14 side Pau in 2023.

+Personal life

 At age 18 Simmonds weighed about 85 kg.